Medically reviewed by Drugs.com. Last updated on Mar 1, 2020.

 Refer to adult dosing.

-Reconstitute at room temperature with 4.8 mL of sterile water for injection.
+Reconstitute with 4.8 mL of room temperature SWFI (final concentration of 60 mg/mL) using a syringe with a 21- to 25-gauge needle; direct stream of SWFI to glass wall of vial to avoid excessive foaming.
 Gently swirl vial for at least 15 seconds; do not vigorously shake or invert.
 Allow the solution to sit for up to 20 minutes at room temperature to allow for reconstitution and for any foam to settle; the vial can be swirled and inspected for dissolution during this time.
 If not fully dissolved after 20 minutes, allow another 10 minutes for dissolution.
 Do not use the vial if the drug product is not dissolved within 30 minutes.
 Solution should be clear or opalescent, colorless to light brownish yellow and free of visible particulates.
 Do not administer reconstituted solution showing uncharacteristic color or containing particulates.

 IV: Infuse over 30 minutes.
 Do not administer by IV push or bolus.
-Following infusion , flush with 30 mL of sterile 0.9% sodium chloride injection.
+Following infusion, flush with 30 mL of sterile 0.9% sodium chloride injection or LR.
 Observe patients during infusion (until complete) and monitor for hypersensitivity reactions; discontinue if a reaction occurs.

 Anti-TNF Agents: May enhance the adverse/toxic effect of Vedolizumab.
 Avoid combination